 Group show at Greuer & Breckner Art Gallery marked significant international recognition of her work.

-Head of Art Department, Btec Art and Design teacher.
+Art Department Director, Btec Art and Design teacher.

 Teaching Btec Art and Design (8th and 9th grades) and Studio art (9th grade), with Btec certification, all lessons conducted in English.